Martan404/Archer/README.md

 ## SSH Install

-From initial prompt run `ip a` to get the ip adress then `passwd` to set password
+From initial prompt run `ip a` to get the ip adress then `passwd` to set a password

 Enter new system with `ssh root@ip_adress` then run:
 ```